Sushi business finds soaring success

 “We're not restricted to sushi either, we've switched things up every now and then.
 We've served up delicious, steamed buns at a previous event and we also did burritos/burrito bowls for a wedding.”

 As a two-time alumnus, Liam is grateful for the education and opportunity the College provided him.
-While at NSCC, Liam also traveled to Helsinki, Finland, to compete in the country’s National Skills Competition, TaitajaPlus.
+While at NSCC, Liam also travelled to Helsinki, Finland, to compete in the country’s National Skills Competition, TaitajaPlus.

 “I know Soaring Crane Sushi would not exist without the skills and relationships I made at NSCC,” says Liam, who is a certified Red Seal Chef.
 “The skills I learned from the chefs and fellow students there really shaped how I look and think about food.”